splunk/public-o11y-docs/sp-oncall/spoc-integrations/servicenow-bi-directional-integration-guide.rst

 organizing tickets.

-Download the VictorOps application within the ServiceNow app store, and you’ll be up and running within minutes!
+Download the VictorOps application within the ServiceNow app store, and you'll be up and running within minutes!

 **Automatically Update ServiceNow Tickets from Splunk On-Call**